oracle/weblogic-deploy-tooling/README.md

 If this directive is not included in the json file, the model or archive file name and location is used to create the variable properties file name and location.
 If the model_file command line argument is used on the Discover Domain run, the properties file name and location will be the same as the model file, with the file extension `.properties`.
-If only the archive file argument is present, the archive file name and location will be used to create the variable properties file name and location.
+If only the archive file argument is present, the archive file name and location will be used.

 As with the archive and model file, each run of the discover domain tool will overwrite the contents of an existing variable property file with the values from the current run.

-# Custom Variable Injector
+### Custom Variable Injector

 You may customize the injector attribute replacement by using the CUSTOM keyword in the model_variable_injector.json.
 The CUSTOM keyword identifies a list of one or more custom injector json files.
-These injector json files will be processed first, in list order, and the resulting variable properties will not be replaced when processing additional keywords in the model variable injector json file.
+These injector json files will be processed by the Variable Injector tool first, in list order.
+Any resulting variable replacement will not be overlaid when processing additional keywords.

-An entry in the injector json file is a key that specifies the unique MBean attribute that will be injected, and an optional set of directives.
+An entry in the injector json file is a key that specifies the unique MBean attribute to parameterize, and an optional set of directives.
 The injector is a period separated MBean hierarchy and attribute name as they are defined in the model.
 Do not enter the name of the model section into the injector key.

 For example, an injector key for the Server SSL Listen Port is Server.SSL.ListenPort.
 The Server.SSL identifies the hierarchy in the model to the attribute.